5-Day short break on Kauai

 A day of guided hiking on Kauai

-Supported by expert local walking guides, explore some of Kauai’s best walking trails, depending on your abilities and interests.
-You are spoilt for choice hiking on Kauai, with Koke’e and Waimea Canyon State Parks almost next to each other, and both proffering some of the best treks in Hawaii.
+Supported by expert local walking guides, explore some of Kauai’s best walking trails.
+They'll be spoilt for choice hiking on Kauai, with Koke’e and Waimea Canyon State Parks almost next to each other, and both offer some of the undeniably best treks in Hawaii.
 One of the most popular hiking tours on Kauai is the iconic and gently ascending Sleeping Giant, or Nounou Mountain Trail.
-As you can imagine, you could walk every day here and we are happy to organize a tailor-made walking holiday on Kauai if you would like a more active itinerary.
+Guests will feel like they could walk here every day with the vast beauty, and we are happy to organize a tailor-made walking trips to Kauai, if you would like a more active itinerary.

 Today’s activities contribute to a group we have identified as an essential sustainable tourism partner, the Hawaii Association of Watershed Partnerships.
 These organizations work tirelessly to preserve the islands’ elevated regions where rainwater gathers and is stored.
 This watershed partnership ensures that when the water reaches the ocean it is pollution-free and therefore doesn't harm the coral reefs.